mayanilkaya/mayanilkaya.github.io/README.md

 Now I'm gonna work on the about page.

-First I want to put a phoyo of myself.
+First I want to put a photo of myself.
 I copy paste the image's code
 <img src=maya.JPG>

 It's not showing up yet.
 I tried putting the image also in the folder that contains